 Mary was overcome with thanksgiving and joy by Elizabeth’s God given encouragement and immediately began to utter the praises and goodness of her heavenly Father.
 One of her initial statements after thanking Him for finding favor with her was to announce that “From now on, all people will call me blessed.”
 (Luke 1:48 God’s Word ©) This proclamation was not one that was driven by personal pride in her unique calling but done in awe of God’s greater plan.
 John Darby’s Synopsis of the Bible states that: “The marvelous intervention of God humbled her instead of lifting her up.
 She saw God in that which had taken place, and not herself… God has too large a place in her thoughts in this matter to leave any room for self-importance.”

-So since this statement was not spoken for personal gain, it send me off on a rabbit trail of thoughts concerning how modern day Christians appreciate Mary in her role in God’s plan for our salvation.
+So since this statement was not spoken for personal gain, it sent me off on a rabbit trail of thoughts concerning how modern day Christians appreciate Mary in her role in God’s plan for our salvation.
 Having been raised as an active and devout Catholic, who joined a Baptist Church after getting married and then moved on into the Pentecostal camp, I have personally seen all spectrums of the church’s attitude toward her.
 A comment I recently read concerning Mary from a book on Baptist Theology by James Leo Garrett mentions another work entitled “The Mother of Jesus: Her Problems and Her Glory” by AT Robertson.

 This text declares that “The Louisville scholar delineated the life of Mary from the Gospels, partly because the Roman Catholics have ‘deified’ her and protestants ‘have neglected her.’”
 This statement written in the 1920’s seems to accurately sum up the place of Mary in our understanding of the Gospel.
 Though an article I read from AmericanCatholic.com would disagree with Robertson's characterization of the Catholics beliefs.
 (For a greater understanding of the Catholics view of Mary check out https://www.americancatholic.org/Features/customs/rosary/mary_worship.asp - It definitely changed some of my misconceptions!)
 It is clear that she was special and unique in God’s eyes and held a very important position in the fulfillment of His plan.

 Mary continued on with her song by magnifying the works of His goodness toward His people in the land of Israel throughout the previous generations.
-He simply poured out the praise and honor to God.
+She simply poured out the praise and honor to God.
 Following this, our story relates that she remained with Elizabeth for about three months.
 While I have no scripture to justify my thoughts, I can only imagine the joy and enthusiasm that must have filled their hearts as they sat down with a cup of hot tea and talked and hugged each other throughout the wee hours of that first night together.
-When they finally parted, I am assured that they were both filled up with Holy Spirit, confident and ready to face the daunting tasks that were set before them.
+When they finally parted, I am assured that they were both filled up with Holy Spirit and were confident and ready to face the daunting tasks that were set before them.

 As you prepare for the celebration of the Lord’s birth this year, I would also encourage you to meditate on our daily scriptures that tell the story of this world changing event that occurred in that tiny village in Israel a few thousand years ago.
 Consider Mary and her importance in your celebration.
-Think about her role, her devotion to God, and to her obedience to His calling on her life.
+Think about her role, her devotion to God, and of her obedience to His calling on her life.
 Maybe you’ll find some things to pattern your own life after.
 Then as she did, lift up your voice and sing out your praises to our Almighty God and allow His goodness and His faithfulness to saturate you in preparation for the upcoming holiday as well as for the New Year ahead!
-You might want to jot down some of your thoughts and use them as a basis for your New Year’s resolutions for 2015.
+You might want to jot down some of your thoughts and use them as a basis for your New Year’s resolutions for 2016.
 Have a great day.
 Stay in tune to His Word, and keep asking yourself… “What or Whom am I expecting to magnify today?”